timosaarinen/timosaarinen/README.md

-Hi, I’m Timo Saarinen, @timosaarinen, the founder/CTO of the next-level social media platform Naama. 👋
+Hi, I’m Timo Saarinen, @timosaarinen, the founder/CTO of Islefire Ltd and the next-level social media platform Naama.Online. 👋

 I'm interested in all kinds of tech and have a long history with game development (industry since '95), specially in 3D game engine development.
 Willing to talk about.. well, any cool thing ;)